Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "And when they do, we would need to seriously consider suppressing that development.
 It would, in the end, put us in exactly the same position the Hierarchy is in."

 Powell shook his head, pulling a kind of brief grimace of disagreement.
 "You can’t suppress summat like that forever.
 Not *shouldn’t* mind you.
-Just… can’t.
+Just... can’t.
 It’s not bloody possible."

 "The Hierarchy have, for tens of millions of years."